NOVOLOG Dailymed

 U.S. License Number 1261

-For information about NOVOLOG contact:
+For additional information about NOVOLOG contact:

 Novo Nordisk Inc.